Engee documentation

 Pkg.add(["JuMP", "HiGHS"])

-The algorithm for solving an optimisation problem using JuMP involves several systematic steps, from formulating the problem to obtaining and interpreting the results.
+An algorithm for solving an optimization problem using JuMP It includes several systematic steps, from the formulation of the task to obtaining and interpreting the results.
 Here is the standard algorithm for solving the problem:

 Task description